-Just Solutions Collective-a BIPOC-led, national climate organization that partners with communities disproportionately impacted by climate change to turn their priorities and ideas into policies and law-describes their principles as follows:
+Just Solutions Collective-a BIPOC-led, national climate organization that partners with communities disproportionately impacted by climate change to turn their priorities and ideas into policies and law- describes their principles as follows:

-- Community Self-Determination: We believe that those most harmed by climate change should lead the design and implementation of solutions. - Racial & Economic Justice: We believe climate solutions are inextricably rooted in the fight for racial and economic justice. - "Yes" Proposition: We believe leading with equitable solutions provides the most effective policy roadmap for addressing the climate crisis. - Shifting Power: We believe the climate movement can only succeed if justice-centered movement leaders have the power and resources to shape and lead policy strategy and implementation at the federal, state, and local level (Just Solutions Collective, 2023).
+- Community Self-Determination: Those most harmed by climate change should lead the design and implementation of solutions. - Racial & Economic Justice: Climate solutions are inextricably rooted in the fight for racial and economic justice. - "Yes" Proposition: Leading with equitable solutions provides the most effective policy roadmap for addressing the climate crisis. - Shifting Power: The climate movement can only succeed if justice-centered movement leaders have the power and resources to shape and lead policy strategy and implementation at the federal, state, and local level (Just Solutions Collective, 2023).